Learn

 Leverage your existing tools

-We provide guidance for documenting SR&ED in Jira, Trello, Git, Confluence, and other tools your team already uses.
-No need to adopt new systems.
+We provide guidance for documenting SR&ED in Jira, Trello, Git, Confluence, and can work with any other tools your team already uses.
+No need to adopt new systems or install weird plugins.

 Keep records in real-time